The best commuter bike accessories will help keep your commute trouble-free, or at least help you to sort ay issues that do occur.

 Commuter helmet choices include the Kask Moebius (opens in new tab) and the custom 3D printed Hexr (opens in new tab).
 If you're looking for a more road-oriented helmet, the Lazer Vento (opens in new tab) lets you add a rear light to the fit adjuster, while the Giro Aether Spherical (opens in new tab) is consistently rated for its safety, airflow and comfort.

 7. Pedals and shoes

-Deciding what shoes to wear while commuting really depends on your journey.
+Deciding what pedals to use and shoes to wear while commuting really depends on your journey.
 For short distances in which you wear your normal clothing and regular shoes, platform pedals will be the best option.
 That said, should your commute go over longer distances or be required to deal with inclement weather, then cycling-specific footwear is advisable.

 Bike thieves are an unfortunate reality so equipping yourself with the best bike lock (opens in new tab) will help ensure that your bike will be where you left it.
 D-locks are generally the best way to go thanks to their compact size and security features although they can be somewhat limiting when it comes to choosing your anchoring point.
 There are other options such as chains and compact folding mechanisms.

 The Hiplok D1000 (opens in new tab) and Abus Granit (opens in new tab) D-locks have received high marks in our reviews, as have the Hiplok Gold (opens in new tab) and Abus City Chain (opens in new tab) if you prefer a chain lock.

 9. Emergency procedures